ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Broken Magick

-Your magical damage output is halved.
+Your M-Potency is decreased by 50.

-Plot Armor Enemies instead have a decrease of 10%.
+Plot Armor Enemies instead have a decrease of 10.

 ### Status: Broken Power

-Your physical damage output is halved.
+Your P-Potency is decreased by 50.

 Plot Armor Enemies instead have a decrease of 10%.

 ### Status: Broken Shield

 Your P-Eva is zero.
 You also gain no benefit from your shield.
-This status can be removed by changing your shield.
+This status can be removed by changing your shield, or changing what you have equipped in both hands.

 ### Status: Broken Weapon